zerobytellc/zerobyte-firmware-utils/README.md

 ```
 **Multi-Part Updates** \
 Occasionally, a firmware update may be packaged as a multi-part update.
 Incase of a multi-part update, there will be
-multiple URLs provided. **It is critical** that multi-part updates be applied to the device in the order returned here.
-Do not, under any circumstance, modify the order of the updates applied to the device.
+multiple entries provided. *It is critical that multi-part updates be applied to the device in the order returned here.*

 ### Downloading FW Updates
 For convenience, a utility method is provided to download the URLs to the local filesystem, `download_fw(url) : string`.
 The method takes the URL, downloads the target to the local filesystem, and then returns path to the downloaded file.